oramasearch/orama-ui/packages/ui/docs/components/ChatInteractions.md

   Callback when a new interaction is added.
 - `onStreaming`: `(interaction: Interaction) => void` (optional)
   Callback when an interaction is streaming.
+- `beforeInteractions`: `ReactNode` (optional)
+  Custom content to render before the list of interactions.
 - ...other `div` props

 **Description:**
 Wraps and renders a list of chat interactions, handling scroll and minimum height for the last interaction.
 Notifies when new interactions are added or streaming.
+You can use `beforeInteractions` to inject custom content (e.g. a header, actions, or info) before the interactions list.

 ---